RightToAskOrg/righttoask-directory/docs/directory-manifest-format.md

     * `id`: string representing the trustee's label
     * `sequence_number`: integer representing the order this trustee acts in during tallying
     * `address`: string representing the web address of this trustee
     * `public_key`: a representing the ECDSA verifying key for this trustee, in base 64.

+An example file can be found at `data/directory-manifest.json`.